nballeux/hello-world/README.md

 # hello-world
-Learning to use this thing
+Learning how to use this thing